kadir/WellQ/README.md

 #### Using Docker Compose

 Docker Compose configuration is included in the repository.
-See [DOCKER_SETUP.md](DOCKER_SETUP.md) for detailed instructions.

 **Quick Start:**
 ```bash